jhamblin/countDigits/README.md

 # countDigits
-Count the number of times a given digit appears in a range of integers
+Count the number of times a given digit appears in a range of integers.